Erkom/https-github.com-Trahanqc-League-of-Legends-Twitch-API/README.md

 > Overall : 48% Top 5 : 1.
 Blitzcrank (83.3%), 2.
 Brand (66.7%), 3.
 Ekko (57.1%), 4.
 Shaco (56.3%), 5.
 Morgana (40%)
 ```

+## Contribute to this project
+If you want to help with the code, I'm willing to take suggestions and improvement of it!
+Also, if you want to donate you can do it on [Twitchalerts](https://www.twitchalerts.com/donate/trahanqc)

 ## Questions/Suggestions/Problems
 Feel free to contact me on [Twitch](http://www.twitch.tv/trahanqc/profile) or use the [forum](http://gotme.site-meute.com/api/v1/forum) on the API Website